Africa Safari Wildlife

 Wat te doen in Malawi: Zonsondergang in Zomba Forest Lodge op het Zomba Plateau

-In times gone by, Zomba was Malawi’s capital, and apparently one of the nicer colonial cities in British Africa.
+In times gone by, Zomba was Malawi’s capital, and apparently one of the nicest looking colonial cities in British Africa.
 Today it’s a dusty town with a typical African market and many cheerful little shops with funny names.
 The surrounding landscape is more interesting: vast plains as far as the eye can see, with the occasional rugged monolith piercing the horizon.
-The Zomba Plateau is one of them, and it towers above the city.
+The Zomba Plateau is one of these, and it towers above the entire city.
 On top you’ll find beautiful grasslands perfect for horseback riding, and dizzying cliffs allowing views over what seems like half the country.
-Somewhere halfway up the plateau – only accessible by a bumpy dirt road – lies the Zomba Forest Lodge: one of the nicest places I spent the night.
+Somewhere halfway up the plateau – only accessible by a bumpy dirt road – lies the Zomba Forest Lodge: one of the nicest places I spent the night at in Malawi.

 Wat te doen in Malawi: Samango Monkey in Zomba Forest Lodge